Christian pacifism: Middle Ages

 According to the Bonifacian hagiography, Boniface, in 754, set out with a retinue for Frisia, with the hope of converting the Frisians.
 He baptized a great number and summoned a general meeting for confirmation at a place not far from Dokkum, between Franeker and Groningen.
 Instead of his converts, however, a group of armed robbers appeared who slew the aged archbishop.
 The hagiography mention that Boniface persuaded his (armed) comrades to lay down their arms: "Cease fighting.
 Lay down your arms, for we are told in scripture not to render evil for evil but to overcome evil by good."

 Having killed Boniface and his company, the Frisian bandits ransacked their possessions but found that the company's luggage did not contain the riches they had hoped for: "they broke open the chests containing the books and found, to their dismay, that they held manuscripts instead of gold vessels, pages of sacred texts instead of silver plates."

 The Peace and Truce of God was a movement in the Middle Ages led by the Catholic Church and the first mass peace movement in history.
 The goal of both the Pax Dei and the Treuga Dei was to limit the violence of feuding endemic to the western half of the former Carolingian Empire – following its collapse in the middle of the 9th century – using the threat of spiritual sanctions.
 The eastern half of the former Carolingian Empire did not experience the same collapse of central authority, and neither did England.

-The Peace of God was first proclaimed in 989, at the Council of Charroux.
+The Peace of God was first proclaimed in 989, at the Council of Charroux held at Charroux, Vienne.
 It sought to protect ecclesiastical property, agricultural resources and unarmed clerics.
 The Truce of God, first proclaimed in 1027 at the Council of Toulouges, attempted to limit the days of the week and times of year that the nobility engaged in violence.